GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  As mentioned earlier, this eliminates all humanity since all have sinned.

 b.
-But, only a God-Man can be the perfect redemptive sacrifice to forgive our sins because only he is sinless, and his incarnation enables him to “[bear] our sins in his body . . . so that we might die to sins and live for righteousness” (1 Pet.
+But, only a God-Man can be the perfect redemptive sacrifice to forgive our sins because only he is sinless, and his incarnation enables him to “[bear] our sins in his body …so that we might die to sins and live for righteousness” (1 Pet.
 2:24a).

  Jesus Christ is that God-Man who is uniquely qualified to liberate sinners.